 Why Use Parasitic Worms To Treat Autoimmune Disease?

-Helminth (a type of worm-like parasite) therapy has been quietly studied and used for many years to treat a variety of inflammatory and allergic diseases, with a recent focus now on autoimmune illness.
-The increased sanitation and hygiene that helped remove parasites from many people’s lives has been implicated in the increasing cases of hypersensitivity to the environment and autoimmunity that are on the rise in the USA and other developed countries.
+Helminth (a type of parasite) therapy has been quietly studied and used for many years to treat a variety of inflammatory and allergic diseases, with a recent focus now on autoimmune illness.
+(Although we call them parasites, some would argue that helminths should not be called parasites but symbiants) The increased sanitation and hygiene that helped remove parasites from many people’s lives has been implicated in the increasing cases of hypersensitivity to the environment and autoimmunity that are on the rise in the USA and other developed countries.
 This idea led to scientists examining the role parasites have in modulating our immune systems and on our digestive tract flora.
 It has also led to some practitioners using specific types of parasites as a therapy, and some people have turned to self-treatment with helminths when nothing else has worked for them, and they have been unable to get helminthic therapy through their health care system.
 This is not a therapy that has been fully studied and there is much for us to learn about it.
 I suggest individuals interested in this therapy seek guidance from an experienced practitioner.

 Parasites May Have a Role in Our Immune System's Evolution

 Historically, humans have spent much more of our existance with various helminths on board than we have lived wtihout them.
 It is more recently that their presense has decreased.
 Autoimmunity has at the same time increased significantly.
 Some scientists think there is a relationship between the decreasing helminths and the increasing autoimmunity.
 Is it possible that these helminths were important in our evolution to keep our innate immune system and adaptive immune system from over-reacting?
 The research is indeed supporting this idea that helminths are able to regulate our immune system.
 Additionally, it appears some people are predisposed to a hyper-reactive immune system since eradicating helminths, especially those of Northern European descent.